Hyperbolic groupoids and duality: Main definitions and results

 \section{Main definitions and results}

-A \emph{pseudogroup} $\pG$ of local homeomorphisms of a space $\X$ is a set of homeomorphisms between open subsets of $\X$ that is closed under taking inverses, compositions, restrictions onto open subsets, and unions (i.e., if a homeomorphism between open subsets of $\X$ can be covered by elements of the pseudogroup, then it also belongs to the pseudogroup).
-A \emph{germ} of $\pG$ is an equivalence class of a pair $(F, x)$, where $F\in\pG$ and $x$ is a point of the domain of $F$.
+A \emph{pseudogroup} $\pG$ of local homeomorphisms of a space $\X$ is a set of homeomorphisms between open subsets of $\X$ that is closed under taking inverses, compositions, restrictions to open subsets, and unions (of homeomorphisms agreeing on the intersections of their domains).
+A \emph{germ} of $\pG$ is the equivalence class of a pair $(F, x)$, where $F\in\pG$ and $x$ is a point of the domain of $F$.
 We identify two germs $(F_1, x)$ and $(F_2, x)$ if there exists a neighborhood $U$ of $x$ such that $F_1|_U=F_2|_U$.
 The set of germs of elements of a pseudogroup $\pG$ has a natural topology and is a groupoid (i.e., a small category of isomorphisms) with respect to the obvious composition.
-A pseudogroup is uniquely determined by the groupoid of germs (as a topological groupoid).
+A pseudogroup is uniquely determined by the topological groupoid of germs.
 We will denote by $\pG$ the pseudogroup associated with a groupoid $\G$ (so that $\G$ is the groupoid of germs of the pseudogroup $\pG$).

 It is more natural to consider groupoids and pseudogroups up to an equivalence weaker than isomorphism (see~\cite{haefliger:someremarks} and~\cite{muhlyrenault:equiv}).
 If $\X_0$ is an open subset of the space $\X$ on which a pseudogroup $\pG$ acts, then we denote by $\pG|_{\X_0}$ the set of elements of $\pG$ such that their range and domain are subsets of $\X_0$.
+We say that a subset $\X_0$ of the space on which a pseudogroup $\pG$ acts is a $\pG$-\emph{transversal} if it intersects every $\pG$-orbit.